riceissa/issarice.com/wiki/about-this-site.md

 * 2014-03-14: Last commit to the Bitbucket site repository
 * 2014-04-12:
   [riceissa.github.io](https://github.com/riceissa/riceissa.github.io)
+* 2014-09-14: First commit to this site's current Git repository.
+  The site uses the static site generator Hakyll starting from this point.
 * 2014-12-28: A [commit from this day](https://github.com/riceissa/issarice.com/commit/35737f02780fe16252cfa8d0dab6c25e306be539)
   changes the domain information on this page from riceissa.com to issarice.com.